 Before long, Cameron spotted a floating puskemas (local health clinic).
 It was housed on a sizable craft.
 Presumably, it travelled along the river, treating people in kampungs without health services.
 Just a few moments later, we passed a boat repair ‘garage’, perched on the banks of the river.
 The idea of a sail-in garage appealed to us almost as much as a floating clinic.
 In going to somewhere like Palembang, what we were always looking for was something special or unique, that we could only find there.
 Our rising excitement suggested that we had gained our first signs of it.
 And then our young ‘captain’ turned to us and said, apologetically, that he had to stop for petrol.
 We smiled at each other knowingly.
 We guessed correctly that the next request would be for an advance on the boat rental money.
 In Indonesia, this kind of small business is almost always conducted on a transaction by transaction, hour by hour, basis.
 Whether it is boat, minibus or car owners, they rarely have enough petrol for a chartered trip.

 Delightfully, the petrol station was housed in a wooden pile-house.
 There was a young man out bathing on the wooden porch, with a sarung tied around his waist, beside him was a bucket on a rope.
 A morning ‘shower’ in Seberang Ulu often meant hauling a bucketful of water up from the Musi.
 He was squatting in a puddle of water and soapsuds.
 As our captain stepped onto the porch to get petrol, he smiled and waved at us and asked where we were from.
-No doubt his handsome face and powerful physique accounted for the unusually warm and talkative reception we extended to him!
 The Western traveller to Palembang can expect people to constantly call out, “Come here Mister”, “Where you go?”, “Where are you from?”, or the equivalent expressions in Indonesian.
 “Hello Mister” fatigue is one of the best-known annoyances of regional Indonesia.
 Yet what would have been an irritant, elsewhere, seemed, in this case, a refreshing example of village curiosity and friendliness.
-As we pulled off from the petrol station, we agreed what a lovely smile he had.
+As we pulled off from the petrol station, we agreed what an unspoilt part of Indonesia it was.

 From this point on, the trip became even more interesting.
 Moored along the banks were a number of houses floating on rafts of bamboo poles.
 Here were the descendants of the raft houses which had housed so many of ancient Sriwijaya’s citizens.
 Typically, the tightly-bound rafts consisted of eight or more lengths of bamboo, each of considerable breadth.
 Some of them had simple wooden porches and partitions made of woven rattan.
 People sat out on the porches, smoking, eating or fishing.
 The closer we moved towards the junction with the Ogan, the more numerous these rumah rakit became.
 Some of them were quite large, with wooden roofs and fenced verandas.
 Overall, they seemed much more substantial than the reed and bamboo constructions described by ancient travellers, but the basic concept was the same.
 Apart from accommodation, floating buildings were put to a variety of other purposes.
 There was a floating general store, which boat owners would pull up to, to do their shopping.
 There were floating boat sheds, and even small workshops on bamboo rafts.